 “Grassroots groups are part of the social fabric of communities.
 Grassroots actors help build a better life for themselves and hold governments accountable.
 They are a reference point in moments of crisis, but also in moments of opportunity.” – Laura García

-- Angie shared the limitations of how those with power and resources set the agenda and then grassroots actors have to fit in those boxes.
-She shared the initial discomfort, but ensuing benefit, of letting grassroots groups lead the Libra Foundation.
+- Angie shared the limitations of how those with power and resources set the agenda, and then grassroots actors have to fit in those boxes.
+She shared the initial discomfort, but the ensuing benefit, of letting grassroots groups lead the Libra Foundation.
 Grassroots movements understand the problem and have already defined the solutions.
 They have the vision and plans to address the crisis.
 She also underscored the benefit of letting grassroots determine timelines and indicators of success.
-This means that success is not measured in terms of emissions reductions or other technical measurements, but movement-building and impact on the root causes of the climate crisis. .
+This means that success is not measured in terms of emissions reductions or other technical measurements, but movement-building and impact on the root causes of the climate crisis.

 - Laura highlighted how dominant Western definitions of success in the philanthropic sector contrast with how grassroots groups actually work.
 The over-emphasis on individual climate heroes instead of collective organizing lends to an incomplete understanding of grassroots action.
 Funders can let grassroots groups experiment and, if it so happens, fail.
 Grassroots groups are held to higher standards than mainstream organizations, which limits the kind of projects they implement.
 Funders have the opportunity to shift power, provide long-term funding, and engage in a cultural dialogue on how they can best support grassroots movements to lead us out of this crisis.